firebug/har-export-trigger/README.md

 data from the Network panel.
 This add-on is built on top of native developer tools in Firefox.
 Firebug is not needed for this add-on.

-The add-on HAR exports HAR API directly to the page.
+The add-on exports HAR API directly to the page.
 Any automated system can be consequently built on top of the API and trigger HAR export using a simple JavaScript call at any time.
 It can be also nicely integrated with e.g.
 Selenium to implement automated HAR export robots for existing automated test